Removing Cat Pee Smell From Carpet

 Tools you’ll need:

-We recommend a WET/DRY Vacuum such as this one on Amazon.com.
+We recommend a wet/dry vacuum.
 We have used this exact model for years with great success.
 Bigger vacuums aren’t better here because you want them to reach maximum suction quickly, which smaller vacuums do better.
-Mininum size to be useful is 1.5 gallon, though 2.5 gallon is recommended as you’ll be lifting a lot of water.
+Minimum size to be useful is 1.5 gallon, though 2.5 gallon is recommended as you’ll be lifting a lot of water.

 Products you’ll need:

 Simple.
-Have your vacuum plugged in and next to the area you want to treat.
-Have your HOT WATER next to your work area.
-Define a SMALL work area perhaps the size of your hand that you will work on first.
+Have your wet/dry vacuum plugged in and next to the area you want to treat.
+Have your hot water next to your work area.
+Define a small work area perhaps the size of your hand that you will work on first.
 After you have completed this spot you can move on to the next “hand sized” spot.
 Do not try to treat a large area at one time.
 You need your water to stay hot and working in small areas will make this work better.

 What to do:

-Turn your vacuum on and apply small amounts of the hot water directly to the area you want to treat.
-Immediately vacuum the water out with your vacuum.
+Turn your wet/dry vacuum on and apply small amounts of the hot water directly to the area you want to treat.
+Immediately vacuum the water out..
 Continue applying water and extracting.
-Over and over.
-Do not do this once or five times.
+Do not do this just once or five times.
 Repeat this process as many times as it takes to use as much as 1 gallon of water per hand sized spot.
 This may seem excessive and if you get impatient you will get poor results.
 This process will slowly dissolve the cat pee and the smell and will extract it into your vacuum.
 Remember to keep your water hot.
-Empty the vacuum into your toilet and flush.
+Empty the wet/dry vacuum into your toilet and flush.

 What NOT to do: